-The Organization receives the majority of its revenues from donors at fundraising events.
+The Organization normally receives the majority of its revenues from donors at fundraising events.
+However, due to Covid restrictions, in person fundraising events were not possible during 2020.
+Therefore, during 2020, the majority of revenue was from contributions raised thru virtual fundraising.
 Contributions are considered to be available for unrestricted use unless specifically restricted by the donor.
 Contributions received with donor-imposed restrictions that are met in the same year in which the contributions are received are classified as unrestricted contributions.